Ameba-AIoT/ameba-iot-docs/ameba/src/multimedia/audio_cn.rst

    Where

-   :category_type: define the stream type of the playback data source.
+   :category_type: defines the stream type of the playback data source.

    :sample_rate: playback source raw data's rate.